 The history and sites of Peru are outstanding, but also the friendly welcome visitors receive make Peru one of the most enjoyable countries in the world to visit.

-Border information: Welcome to Cuzco, capital of the Inca Empire.
-If you are starting at Cuzco, enter Peru at Cuzco Airport.
+Border information: Welcome to Lima, the capital of Peru.
+If you are starting in Lima, enter Peru at Lima Airport.

 7 nights in and around Cuzco and the Urubamba Valley

 |Included in Kitty|